 Arbitrary code execution and privilege escalation

-When a buffer overflow vulnerability is used to write malicious data in the memory and take control of the execution flow of a program, we are dealing with a serious security vulnerability.
-Buffer overflows can than become serious security issues.
-These security issues can be exploited by hackers to take (remote) control of a host, perform privilege escalation or a lot more bad things as result of the arbitrary code execution.
+When a buffer overflow vulnerability is used to write malicious data in the memory and the attacker is able to take control of the execution flow of a program, we are dealing with a serious security vulnerability.
+Buffer overflows can then become serious security issues.
+These security issues can be exploited by hackers to take (remote) control of a host, perform privilege escalation or a lot more bad things as a result of arbitrary code execution.
 Arbitrary code execution is the process of injecting code in the buffer and get it to execute.
-We speak of arbitrary code execution no matter what this code exactly does.

 Denial of Service (DoS)